vindarel/colisper/README.markdown

 ## Emacs integration

-Place the cursor inside the function and call `M-x combycl--format-to-debug`.
+Place the cursor inside the function and call `M-x coliper--format-to-debug`.

 It replaces the function body with the new result.

+See:

+- `M-x colisper-defun-hydra/body`: act on the current defun.
+- `M-x colisper-file-hydra/body`: act on the current file.
+  - `M-x colisper-check-file`: runs all rules and displays the diff in a compilation buffer.

 ## Run all rules with a script